mtoensing/remove-jquery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Removes jQuery from your current theme if no administrator is logged-in. jQuery will still be loaded and continue to work in you backend and when the admin toolbar is visible.
+Removes jQuery from your frontend theme if no administrator is logged-in. jQuery will still be loaded and continue to work in you backend and when the admin toolbar is visible.

 == Description ==

-Removes jQuery from your current theme if no administrator is logged-in. jQuery will continue to work in you backend and when the admin toolbar is visible.
+Removes jQuery from your frontend theme if no administrator is logged-in. jQuery will continue to work in you backend and when the admin toolbar is visible.
 Plugins which depend on jQuery will not be loaded either.

 == Changelog ==